nuket/google-sheets-geocoding-macro/README.md

 ## Google Sheets Add-On

-Coming soon, it's currently Pending Review.
-If it's accepted, it will be available as an Add-On for all of your Sheets.
-Until then, you've got to add it to each sheet you are using.
+Unfortunately, you've got to add this script to each sheet you are using.

 ## Multicolumn Addresses &rarr; Latitude, Longitude